What will I do during a learning session?

 • The session will close with a check in with the parent and provide the student’s “takeaway task”, for example a short reading and coloring activity.
 (5 minutes)

-EmpowerED Example Hands-On Activity: Leading & Self-Regulation
+Example Hands-On Activity: Leading & Self-Regulation

-EmpowerED Example Session (Level 2: ages 10-16)
+Adolescent Example Session (ages 10-16)

 • Arrival and greeting with instructor to transition your student to be ready for their session.
 In most cases, students will work independently with the instructor while the parent waits elsewhere on property; drop off is also acceptable in most cases.
 (5 minutes)